App Support.

 The following are common options to all authentication types:

-• Type: The type of authentication setup to use for this connection, these are described more in depth below
+• Type: The type of authentication setup to use for this connection.
+This must match the authentication method required by the OpenVPN server.
+These are described in more depth below.

-• Use Username/Password authentication: Check this if the server you are connecting to requires a username and password.
+• Use Username/Password authentication: Check this if the server you are connecting to requires a username and password in addition to the selected certificate, key, token, or static key authentication.

 SSL/TLS Client

 This is the most common form of authentication for OpenVPN.
-It uses at minimum a server (CA) and user (Cert) certificate and a user key (Key) for authentication.
+It uses at minimum a certificate authority (CA) certificate to verify the server, a client (Cert) certificate, and a client private key (Key) for authentication.
 A TLS (Tls-Auth) key can also be optionally used for an additional layer of authentication.

 SSL/TLS:

-• CA: The Certificate Authority file for the server.
+• CA: The Certificate Authority file used to verify the server's certificate.

 Extra:

 • Type: Set an optional extra layer of authentication (TLS-Auth) or authentication and encryption (TLS-Crypt and TLS-Crypt v2) on the VPN connection's control channel.
-Requires a TLS-Auth or TLS-Crypt secret key file.
+This must match the server configuration and requires a TLS-Auth or TLS-Crypt secret key file.

 • Key: The secret TLS-Auth or TLS-Crypt key file to use.

 • Direction: The direction for TLS authentication, defined by your server.
-Only used for TLS-Auth.
+Only used for TLS-Auth, and should normally be left as Default unless your configuration specifies otherwise.

 SSL/TLS Client (PKCS11)

-PKCS11 allows you to use a smart key or token to store your keys on and retrieve them directly from the key.
-For more information on PKCS11, please see Using Tokens/Smartcards (PKCS#11).
+PKCS#11 allows you to use a token or smart card for authentication, keeping the private key on the device instead of storing it directly in the VPN configuration.
+For more information on PKCS#11, please see Using Tokens/Smartcards (PKCS#11).

 SSL/TLS:

-• CA: The Certificate Authority file for the server.
+• CA: The Certificate Authority file used to verify the server's certificate.

 PKCS11:

-• Providers: The libraries which allows communication with your token or smart card.
+• Providers: The PKCS#11 provider libraries or drivers that allow Viscosity and OpenVPN to communicate with your token or smart card.

-• Retrieval: You can define a certificate to always use for this connection, or choose to be prompted each time you connect (handy if you regularly receive new certificates).
+• Retrieval: You can define a certificate to always use for this connection, or choose to be prompted each time you connect.
+Prompting can be useful if the token contains multiple certificates, or if certificates are replaced regularly.

-• Name: The name of the certificate to use on the token or smart card.
+• Name: The name or identifier of the certificate to use on the token or smart card.

 Extra:

 • Type: Set an optional extra layer of authentication (TLS-Auth) or authentication and encryption (TLS-Crypt and TLS-Crypt v2) on the VPN connection's control channel.
-Requires a TLS-Auth or TLS-Crypt secret key file.
+This must match the server configuration and requires a TLS-Auth or TLS-Crypt secret key file.

 • Key: The secret TLS-Auth or TLS-Crypt key file to use.

 • Direction: The direction for TLS authentication, defined by your server.
-Only used for TLS-Auth.
+Only used for TLS-Auth, and should normally be left as Default unless your configuration specifies otherwise.

 SSL/TLS Client (PKCS12)

-PKCS12 is like the original SSL/TLS client method, except a PKCS12 file is your CA, Cert and Key bundled into a single pfx or p12 file.
+PKCS#12 is like the original SSL/TLS client method, except a PKCS#12 file contains the CA, client certificate, and client key bundled into a single .pfx or .p12 file.

 SSL/TLS: